Mustang Owners Club of South Australia Inc. Constitution

 NOTE: Any family member can also apply to include their vehicle on Club Registration with the Club as long as it meets the regulations.

 The Annual Fee for the Log Book stamping shall be defined by the Executive Committee and approved by the Annual General Meeting, and upon renewal of Membership and Log Book stamping the Fee shall be payable on or before the 1st day of August each year.
+If Subscription is unpaid by the last day of August, membership shall be deemed lapsed.
+A reminder will be sent advising the member that fees and Log Book stamping must be achieved by 30th Sept otherwise membership will be suspended and an application to join accompanied by Joint Fee and Subscription will be required to become financial.

 When a member’s annual subscription lapses, the member will be deemed non-financial and in accordance with the Code of Practice 3.4, all vehicles registered against the member and under the scheme are deemed to be cancelled.
 The member must return the log book(s) for cancellation and then retain the book for the history of the vehicle.
 The Vehicle Dating Officer has 14 days to notify the Registrar of such cancellations.